LosFuzzys/losfuzzys.github.io/_posts/2018-09-20-csawctfquals-tour-of-x86.md

 ![qemu stage 2 flag](/images/posts/2018-09-20-csawctfquals-tour-of-x86-stage2.png)

-The other way of solving the flag is to manually decrypt the flag character buffer with the XOR key generated from the string 'Elyk' (the key is 0x69):
+The other way of getting the flag is to manually decrypt the flag character buffer with the XOR key generated from the string 'Elyk' (the key is 0x69):

 ```py